Corky Calhoun

 David "Corky" Calhoun (born November 1, 1950) is an American former professional basketball player.
-Calhoun played in the NBA from 1972–1980 after a collegiate career at the University of Pennsylvania.
-Calhoun was the 1st round selection (4th overall) of the Phoenix Suns in the 1972 NBA draft.
-He won an NBA Championship as a member of the 1976–1977 Portland Trail Blazers.
+Calhoun played in the NBA from 1972 to 1980 after playing college basketball for the Penn Quakers.
+Calhoun was the first-round selection (4th overall) of the Phoenix Suns in the 1972 NBA draft.
+He won an NBA championship as a member of the 1976–1977 Portland Trail Blazers.

 Basketball career

 College career

 Calhoun played college basketball for the University of Pennsylvania.
 In 84 games for the Penn Quakers of the Ivy League, Calhoun averaged 12.7 points and 8.1 rebounds playing under Coach Chuck Daly.
 As a senior, Calhoun led Penn to the East Regional Final of the NCAA tournament and a 25–3 record.

 NBA career

 Calhoun was selected by the Phoenix Suns in the 1972 NBA draft with the 4th overall pick and by the Kentucky Colonels in the 1972 American Basketball Association draft.
 Calhoun played for the Phoenix Suns for 3 years before being traded to the Los Angeles Lakers.
 He joined the Portland Trail Blazers as a free agent in 1976, and was a member of their championship team that year.
 After two seasons with the Blazers, Calhoun was traded to the Indiana Pacers where he was released in the middle of the 1980 season.